epam/Wilma/README.md

 ####Notes
 * Running Wilma Message Search application is optional, Wilma itself does not require it.
 * To run Wilma Message Search application, java JDK must be used.
 With JRE, it will not work properly.
+* Wilma Message Search application must be started before any Wilma instance that provides messages for the search

 #Quick intro for developers/contributors